Emmanuel Farhi

-Emmanuel Farhi (8 September 1978 – 23 July 2020) was a French economist who served as the Robert C. Waggoner Professor of Economics at Harvard University from 2018 till his death in 2020.

-A specialist in macroeconomics, taxation and finance, he also served on the Conseil d’Analyse Économique from 2010 to 2010.
-On July 23, 2020, aged 41, Farhi committed suicide.
+Emmanuel Farhi (8 September 1978 – 23 July 2020) was a French economist who served as the Robert C. Waggoner Professor of Economics at Harvard University from 2018 to 2020.
+A specialist in macroeconomics, taxation and finance, he also served on the Conseil d’Analyse Économique (CAF) in 2010.

-Education
+Early life and education

-Emmanuel Farhi was born in Paris in 1978, the son of André Farhi, a development economist of Egyptian Jewish descent, and Danièle Debordeaux, a specialist in social policy.
+Emmanuel Farhi was born in Paris in 1978, the son of André Farhi, a development economist who escaped Egypt, and Danièle Debordeaux, a specialist in social policy.
+Emmanuel mentioned that he was a descendent of Haim Farhi, who was a highly influential Damascene Jew in the late 18th and early 19th centuries.
 He attended the Lycée Louis-le-Grand, where, in 1995, he won the concours général in physics, and completed his classes préparatoires in mathematics.
 In 1997, he ranked first on the national competitive exam for entry to the École Polytechnique.
 He chose instead to attend the École Normale Supérieure, where he specialised in mathematics and received his agrégation in 1999, ranking second.
 At the ENS, he took classes from Fields Medalist Cédric Villani, and received a Master of Science degree in mathematics and economics in 2001.
 He was then admitted to the Corps des Mines, and completed its programme in government and business in 2005.
 He received a PhD in economics from the Massachusetts Institute of Technology in 2006, where he was advised by Ricardo J. Caballero and Iván Werning.